devisha1/Image-Gallery/README.md

 ## Front-End Development server

 Front End runs on Angular7.
-Run `ng serve` or `npm run start`  for a dev server hosted on port 4200.Navigate to `http://localhost:4200/`.
+Run `ng serve` or `npm run start`  for a dev server hosted on port: 4200.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Back-End Development server

 Back-end runs on Express framework and is written in NodeJs.
 Run `node server` for a dev server.
 The server is hosted on port:4000.
-The app will automatically reload if you change any of the source files.

 ## Build